Make-School-Courses/DevOps-Security/01-intro/README.md

     - What are them?
     - What are they used for?
     - Are they good, bad?

+  - Discussion
+    - Two models of web security: AAA and CIA
+      - Research and discuss

+    - Confidentiality
+      - Who can see your data
+    - Integrity
+      - Who can edit or change your data
+    - Availability
+      - Who and where your data can be accessed

+    - Authentication
+      - requires proof: Knowledge, hardware, biometric
+        - multifactor authentication: Two Factor Authentication
+          - Are there any problem with two factor authentication?
+    - Authorization
+      - Based on credentials you get privilege
+        - principal of least privilege
+    - Accounting
+      - Give some examples of accounting...

+    - Name some issues with security

+    - Threats Actors can be anything
+      - Assets
+        - Hardware
+        - Software
+        - Data
+        - Trade Secrets
+        - Personal Info
+    - Vulnerability
+      - Threat actors exploit vulnerability
+    - Risk the probablity of a loss

+    Name the exploit, threat actor, and ...

 ## Objectives
   - Define the effects of weak web security